ThomasOwca/Tams-Pizzera-Employee-Service-System/README.md

 # Tams-Pizzera-Employee-Service-System
 C# WPF/XAML Application.
 This side-project was developed with the intention of creating an employee portal for a restaurant business.
 The employee uses such an application like this one to create customer orders at work.
-Data is processed and retrieved using Microsoft SQL Server.
+Data is stored using Microsoft SQL Server.
+Connections are established to insert and pull this data from the database and its tables.
 This particular application is themed around a fictional pizza restaurant called Tams Pizzeria.
 There is a Tams' Pizzeria website developed in ASP.NET (will upload in the future) that complements this application allowing users to order online.

 ****REQUIRED INFORMATION****